bughandler/libdnspacket/README.md

 ### How to use

-1. Copy libdnspacket into your project folder
+1. Just copy `libdnspacket` into your project folder
 2. Include `libdnspacket/dns.hpp`
 3. You are ready to go